 The school uses the National Curriculum Programmes of Study as the basis for its curriculum planning.
-We have adapted the programmes to suit the needs of the children in our school using the Teach Computing Scheme (NCCE).
+We have adapted the programmes to suit the needs of the children in our school.

 We carry out the curriculum planning in Computing in two phases - long term and medium term.
-The long-term plan or Curriculum Overview, maps the Computing skills that the children study in each term, in each year group.
-It also shows how the teaching skills are distributed to show progression throughout the school.
+The long-term plan or Curriculum Overview, maps the Computing topics that the children study in each term, in each year group.
+It also shows how the teaching units are distributed to show progression throughout the school.

-The medium term plans, which are adopted from the Teach Computing Scheme, give details about the unit of work for each term.
+The medium term plans, which are adopted from the National Curriculum, give details about the unit of work for each term.
 They identify the key learning objectives for each lesson and the activities the children take part in.
 These also then form short-term plans.
 Each unit follows a procedure of teaching sessions with the key skills being taught and then an independent activity where children implement these skills.

 The topics studied in Computing are planned to build on prior learning.
 While we offer opportunities for children of all ages and abilities to develop their skills and knowledge in each unit, we also plan progression into the scheme of work so that the children are increasingly challenged as they move up through the school.
-The topics studied will also include a unit on accessing and using Tapestry and Google Classrooms (our remote learning platforms).

-Parents/carers are required to sign authorisation before their child can use the internet and remote learning.
-The use of the internet in school is always supervised and firewalled.
+Parents are required to sign authorisation before their child can use the internet/school blog in school.
+The parents are assured that their child's use of the internet in school is always supervised.